 In April 2006, the Kanazawa University Graduate School of Human and Socio-Environmental Studies was inaugurated as a graduate school with a dual program system: the Master’s Couse and the Doctoral Couse.

 The three Master’s programs formerly offered by School of Humanities, School of Law, and School of Economics were combined into a single Master’s program, and the university integrated it into the current Doctoral program of socio-environment studies to form a new department.

 This is because we believe that for gearing up to tackle the range of issues faced by humanity and in daily human business, an in-depth expertise in the humanities and social sciences is of paramount importance.
 It is also important to have an interdisciplinary approach, which is both broad based and academic, in collaboration with the natural sciences.

-The master’s level section of an integrated course is now composed of five divisions.
+The master’s Couse of an integrated course is now composed of five divisions.

 In addition, aiming to provide interdisciplinary education focusing primarily on corresponding with today’s complex problems, two divisions, including the Division of Regional Development Studies and the Division of International Studies, have been newly established by increasing the expertise of the School of Regional Development Studies and the School of International Studies in the bachelor’s program.
 The School of Regional Development Studies aims to cultivate problem-solving skills on various problems involved in those living in the communities and social environment, while the Division of International Studies, the International Relations and Area Study Course in particular, aims to cultivate the abilities to address problems faced by the international community using foreign language proficiency as the base.
 To this end, the curricula of these courses have been organized to make full use of expertise and interdisciplinary intelligence.